Anne Frank: In Germany

 Frank was born Annelies or Anneliese Marie Frank on 12 June 1929 at the Maingau Red Cross Clinic in Frankfurt, Germany, to Edith (née Holländer) and Otto Heinrich Frank.
 She had an older sister, Margot.
 As the Franks were Reform Jews, they did not practise all the customs and traditions of Judaism.
 They lived in an assimilated community of Jewish and non-Jewish citizens of various religions.
 Edith and Otto were devoted parents with an interest in scholarly pursuits.
 They had an extensive library and both parents encouraged the children to read.

-At the time of her birth, the family lived in a house at Marbachweg 307 in Frankfurt-Eckenheim (today Frankfurt-Dornbusch), (Note: Dornbusch was created in 1946 out of parts of Eckenheim and Ginnheim.) where they rented two floors.
+At the time of her birth, her family lived in a house at Marbachweg 307 in Frankfurt-Eckenheim (today Frankfurt-Dornbusch), (Note: Dornbusch was created in 1946 out of parts of Eckenheim and Ginnheim.) where they rented two floors.
 In 1931, they moved to a house at Ganghoferstraße 24 in a fashionable liberal area of Frankfurt-Ginnheim called the Dichterviertel ("Poets' Quarter") that is now also part of Dornbusch.
 Both houses still exist.

 In 1933, after Adolf Hitler's Nazi Party won the federal election and Hitler was appointed chancellor of the Reich, Edith Frank and the children went to stay with her mother Rosa Hollander (née Stern) in Aachen.
 Otto Frank remained in Frankfurt, but after receiving an offer to start a company in Amsterdam, he moved there to organize the business and arrange accommodation for his family.
 He began working at the Opekta Works, a company that sold pectin, a fruit extract.
 Edith travelled back and forth between Aachen and Amsterdam and found an apartment on the Merwedeplein (Merwede Square) in the Rivierenbuurt neighbourhood of Amsterdam, where many Jewish-German refugees settled.
 In November 1933, Edith followed her husband and a month later Margot also moved to Amsterdam.
 Anne stayed with her grandmother until February, when the entire family reunited in Amsterdam.